frostealth/Kronika/README.md

 echo $range->contains(Time::midday());    // true
 echo $range->contains(Time::of(13, 30));  // false

-// getting each item with the specified step foreach ($range->each(Duration::of(minutes: 30)) as $item) {
+// getting each item of this range with the specified step
+// minimal step is 1 second
+foreach ($range->each(Duration::of(minutes: 30)) as $item) {
     echo $item->format('H:i:s');
 }